Mercerenies/latitude/spec/ii_standard_library/object.md

 ### `Object me.`

 Returns the caller, calling it with zero arguments if it is a method.

-[TODO: Who is the caller when the method gets called?]
+In the latter case, the caller of the method is itself.

 ### `Object === (target).`